sstant/ScholarBlock/avoiding_common_attacks.md

 **Fallback Payable Function**

+Both the Users and Scholarships contracts have a fallback payable function that will revert if no other payable functions match.

 **String Length**

-Checking the length of strings
+Checking the length of strings for Scholarship creation to ensure that the string do not exceed a reasonable length.